 Follow along for a day-long Northshore itinerary that a local chef might create.

-The pace slows down as you cross Lake Pontchartrain into New Orleans Northshore, located in St. Tammany Parish just outside the city.
+The pace slows down as you cross Lake Pontchartrain into St. Tammany Parish, also known as Louisiana's Northshore.
 Exchanging the flurry of city life for laid-back charm doesn’t mean you have to sacrifice dining options.
 In fact, it’s quite the opposite.
-New Orleans Northshore is a vibrant destination comprised of small towns with lots of personality.
+Louisiana's Northshore is a vibrant destination comprised of small towns with lots of personality.
 Each is buzzing with chefs, craft brewers, seafood purveyors and makers ready to share their gifts with you.

 No Better Way to Eat Local